-How can stockholders present proposals and director nominations for our 2012 annual meeting?
+How can stockholders present proposals and director nominations for our 2013 annual meeting?

-If a stockholder wants to have a proposal formally considered at our 2012 annual meeting of stockholders and included in the company's proxy statement for that meeting, we must receive the proposal in writing at our principal executive offices by January 2, 2012, and the proposal must comply with applicable federal proxy rules.
+If a stockholder wants to have a proposal formally considered at our 2013 annual meeting of stockholders and included in the company's proxy statement for that meeting, we must receive the proposal in writing at our principal executive offices by January 7, 2013, and the proposal must comply with applicable federal proxy rules.

-If a stockholder wants to make a proposal or submit a director nomination for consideration at our 2012 annual meeting but does not wish to have it included in our proxy statement, we must receive the proposal in writing at our principal executive offices no earlier January 31, 2012 and no later than March 1, 2012.
-If the date of the 2012 annual meeting of stockholders is more than 30 days before or after June 9, 2012 (the anniversary date of the 2011 annual meeting of stockholders), to be timely, the stockholder must deliver notice no later than the close of business on the later of 90 days prior to the 2012 annual meeting of stockholders or 10 days following the day on which the company first makes public announcement of the date of the 2012 annual meeting of stockholder nominations.
+If a stockholder wants to make a proposal or submit a director nomination for consideration at our 2013 annual meeting but does not wish to have it included in our proxy statement, we must receive the proposal in writing at our principal executive offices no earlier February 6, 2013 and no later than March 8, 2013.
+If the date of the 2013 annual meeting of stockholders is more than 30 days before or after June 21, 2013 (the anniversary date of the 2012 annual meeting of stockholders), to be timely, the stockholder must deliver notice no later than the close of business on the later of 90 days prior to the 2013 annual meeting of stockholders or 10 days following the day on which the company first makes public announcement of the date of the 2013 annual meeting of stockholders.
+See the section titled "The Board of Directors and Corporate Governance-Stockholder Proposals" in this proxy statement for additional information about stockholder nominations.
 All stockholder proposals and director nominations must comply with the requirements of our bylaws.
 Those requirements are separate from and in addition to the requirements of the Securities and Exchange Commission ("SEC") that a stockholder must meet in order to have a stockholder proposal included in the company's proxy statement.